10 Most Dangerous Cities in Mississippi (2023 Update)

-Laurel boasts a low cost of living, but with the second-highest rate of violent crime in Mississippi.
+Laurel boasts a low cost of living but the second-highest violent crime rate in Mississippi.
 Specifically, the city has a high rate of aggravated assaults, and there’s a 1 in 147 chance of becoming a victim yourself every year.
-The better news is that Laurel ranks at only seventh on the list for property crime.
-Cold comfort, we know.
+The better news is that Laurel ranks only seventh on the list for property crime.

 Residents of Laurel say that the southwest areas of town are the worst, while the northeast halves your chances of being a victim of crime.
 Bear this in mind if you ever pass through.